MartinBernstorff/gokid/README.md

 Gokid looks for configuration files in the current directory, or any parent directory.
 It uses the values from the first config it encounters.

 ## Roadmap
+* Support creating a PR from an existing branch.
+Prompt for confirmation.
 * Add rollback in case of failure.
 Architecture is likely a command-pattern.